ifBars/ScheduleLua-Docs/docs/api/ui/custom-ui.md

         local noteContent = GetControlText("noteText")

         if noteContent and noteContent ~= "" then
+            -- Check if Registry is ready before saving if IsRegistryReady() then
-            -- Here you might save the note to the Registry SetValue("playerNote", noteContent)
+                -- Save the note to the Registry SetValue("playerNote", noteContent)
                 ShowNotification("Note saved!")
+            else
+                ShowNotification("Registry not ready, cannot save note.")
+            end
         else
             ShowNotification("Nothing to save.")
         end